 The following semester, Webber became a regular member of the Times-Delphic staff, in the position of multimedia editor.
 His responsibilities in this role include maintaining the Times-Delphic website, Facebook, Twitter, and Instagram accounts.
 Webber also wrote the weekly TD+ e-newsletter, which debuted in March 2015 to positive reviews and won awards from the Iowa College Media Association.

 A full archive of Webber’s work with the Times-Delphic can be found here.

 In summer 2016, Webber interned on the copy desk at The Kansas City Star.
 The internship was part of the Dow Jones News Fund internship program, and included a week-long editing boot camp at the University of Missouri.
 At the Star, Webber fulfilled the duties of a professional copy editor.

 Drum Corps International

-Webber spent the summer of 2015 in Indianapolis, Indiana interning with Drum Corps International (DCI).
+Webber spent the summer of 2015 in Indianapolis interning with Drum Corps International (DCI).
 DCI is a non-profit organization which holds annual competitions across the country.
-It’s perhaps best described as professional marching band, but it’s better to see an example than read a description.
+It’s perhaps best described as professional marching band, but it may be simpler to see an example than read a description.

 Webber’s roles with DCI included writing event recaps and feature stories throughout the summer, as well as assisting with social media accounts at select events.
-He also gained modest experience in photography and reporting for audio/video in the internship.
+He also gained experience in photography and multimedia reporting.

 Webber has contributed work to a number of other websites.
 He has been a freelance reporter for WisPolitics.com, covering Wisconsin Gov. Scott Walker when he eyed a presidential run in Des Moines in 2015.

 While Webber primarily focuses on journalism, he is also proficient in computer science.
-Webber’s work in computer science leans towards data analytics and machine learning, and his capstone used machine learning algorithms to create baseball projection systems.
+Webber’s work in computer science leans towards web development, data analytics and machine learning, and his capstone used machine learning algorithms to compare and create baseball projection systems.